Table of contents

 私家車/電單車被人偷走點算好?邊款車最高危?

-Car theft rates are not high in Hong Kong compared to many other cities, but that doesn’t mean you won’t still feel very frustrated if your private car or motorcycle is stolen.
-How many cars are stolen in Hong Kong every year?
+Car theft rates are not high in Hong Kong compared to many other cities, but that doesn’t mean you won’t feel very frustrated if your private car or motorcycle is stolen.
+What are the actual car theft figures in Hong Kong?
 What should you do if your car is stolen?
-If you cannot find your car in the end, will the insurer compensate you for your loss?
-Are the personal belongings in your car covered by the insurance too?
-The car insurance experts at Kwiksure will answer the above questions for you today.
+If you cannot find your car in the end, will your insurer compensate you for your loss?
+Are personal belongings in your car covered by insurance?
+The car insurance experts at Kwiksure are here to answer these questions for you.

-According to the Hong Kong Police, there have been 546 cases of car theft during the first nine months of 2022 - an increase of 154 cases (39.3%) compared to 392 cases in the same period last year.
+According to Hong Kong Police Force, there have been 546 cases of car theft during the first nine months of 2022 - an increase of 154 cases (39.3%) compared to 392 cases in the same period last year.
 Over the past ten years, there have been 400-600 cases per year on average.

 Made with Flourish